 Non-Credit Admission (Auditing)

-A student may attend classes for a course without receiving credit if he or she completes an application for admission, submits a Course Audit Form at the time of registration and has the permission of both the instructor of the course and the dean of the college in which the course is offered.
+A student may attend classes for a course without receiving credit if the student completes an application for admission, submits a Course Audit Form at the time of registration and has the permission of both the instructor of the course and the dean of the college in which the course is offered.
 The fee is the same as that required for registration for credit, but no credit will be awarded, no records will be kept and the student may be restricted from lab work and tests.
 A student will not be given permission to audit a course until the first day of classes.
 Students may not change from credit to audit status after the 12th class day during a long semester or after the 4th class day during the summer.
 No refunds are given on audits.
 Senior citizens (over 65) may audit on a space available basis only with all fees exempted except material or field trip fees.
 Under no circumstance may audit be converted to credit.

 Unit of Credit

 One semester hour is defined as the amount of credit given for one class hour a week for one semester or 15 class hours per semester.

 For purposes of transfer, and for calculation of the grade point average of an applicant for graduate admission, work taken on a trimester system will be converted to semester hours on a 1 to 1 basis.
 In the event that the work was taken on a class hour basis, 15 class hours will be equated to 1 semester hour.
 For conversion from quarter hours to semester hours, Texas A&M University-Corpus Christi has established the following equivalencies:

 This University will use the summation of the individual course equivalencies from the transferring institution to compute grade point average for admission purposes and/or credits earned.
 For credit systems other than those listed above, the College of Graduate Studies will determine an ad hoc mathematical relationship and apply it to the record in question.